David Davis (British politician): In opposition

-Due to the 2023 Periodic Review of Westminster constituencies, Davis' constituency of Haltemprice and Howden was abolished, and replaced with Goole and Pocklington.
+Due to the 2023 review of Westminster constituencies, Davis's constituency of Haltemprice and Howden was abolished, and replaced with Goole and Pocklington.
 At the 2024 general election, which the Labour Party won, Davis was elected to Parliament as MP for Goole and Pocklington with 38.2% of the vote and a majority of 3,572.
 Since May 2024, Davis has expressed doubts about the conviction of former nurse Lucy Letby and has said he intends to thoroughly research the issue and discuss it in parliament.
 On 18 July 2024, Davis again used parliamentary privilege to name Liz Lloyd, Nicola Sturgeon's ex-chief of staff, as the person responsible for leaking sexual misconduct allegations against Alex Salmond to the Daily Record in 2018.